Window Motor Repair

 Inside the motor's metal case is the problem source: fouled contact points.
 These points are sometimes called "brushes" and are a common source of failure on electric motors.
 Specifically, the rotating copper contact area on the motor shaft becomes fouled with residue from the fixed contact points (brushes) as they wear down over time.
 Cleaning this area restores good contact and resolves the problem.

 NOTE: The same window motors are used on all '97-'03 BMW 5-series but with different regulator (lifter) assemblies.
 The only thing that matters is accessibility to the motor.
-If you can access the motor, it should be serviceable using the procedure below.
-If not, the regulator needs to be removed from the car to access the motor, but the repair procedure is still applicable.
+If the motor is not accessible, the regulator needs to be removed from the car to access the motor, but the repair procedure is still applicable.
+E38 7-series motors have gearboxes that must be disassembled before using this procedure.

 Door Panel Considerations

 Perhaps the most challenging aspect of this repair is removing the door panel undamaged.
 The panel is held in the upper door clips by trim which is very difficult to remove.
-This is not mentioned in the Bentley manual.
-In BMW parlance this trim is called the "waist rail trim strip" or "belt moulding".
-It must be pried up from the clips (with its attached weather strip) before panel removal.
+This is not mentioned in service manuals.
+In BMW parlance this trim is called the "waist rail trim strip" or "belt moulding" (image panels A & B below).
+It should be pried from the clips (with its attached weather strip) before panel removal (image panel C below).

 The door panel's inner retaining form has a ridge which fits into slots on the upper door clips.
 If the panel is forced off the upper clips without first removing the trim, the panel retaining forms may separate from the panel and have to be glued back on prior to installation.
 This is a very, very common failure point on BMW door panels.